gaspachoo/EEG2Video/README.md

     Script : `Gaspard/SemanticPredictor/generate_text_emb.py`

-#### 2. Generate semantic embeddings
+#### 2. Align EEG features with BLIP captions

-**Purpose** : We use a semantic predictor to generate semantic embeddings from the EEGs captions.

-- Training :

-    We use the DE/PSD features of part 2 as source and the text embeddings from part 4.1 as target.
+- We use the DE/PSD features of part 2 as source and the text embeddings from part 4.1 as target.

     Script : `Gaspard/SemanticPredictor/train_semantic.py`

-- Inference :
+### Inference :

-    We used the generated text embeddings from part 4.1 to generate semantic embeddings.
+- We used the generated text embeddings from part 4.1 to generate semantic embeddings.

     Script : `Gaspard/SemanticPredictor/inference_semantic.py`

 ## 5. TuneAVideo pipeline ($\approx$ 3 weeks)

-**Purpose** : We use the TuneAVideo pipeline to improve the quality of predicted video latents of part 3.2 in adding context thanks to semantic predictor.
+### Purpose : We use the TuneAVideo pipeline to improve the quality of the video latents from part 3 in adding context thanks to semantic predictor.

-- Training :
+### Training :

-    We use the predicted latents of part 3.2 as source and semantic embeddings of part 4.2 as a target to finetune the TuneAVideo pipeline.
+- We use the predicted latents of part 3.2 as source and semantic embeddings of part 4.2 as a target to finetune the TuneAVideo pipeline.

     Script : `Gaspard/TuneAVideo/train_tuneavideo_v7.py --mixed_precision --batch_size 7 --use_xformers --num workers 2 --pin_memory --use_empty_cache use_channels_last`

-- Inference :
+### Inference :

-    We generate precise video latents, and respective videos from predicted latents of part 3.2.
+- We generate precise video latents, and respective videos from predicted latents of part 3.2.

     Script : `Gaspard/TuneAVideo/inference_tuneavideo.py`